 Pantheon Atlas has announced Pantheon AI, a hyperscale data center that will run entirely on solar and storage

-Associated transmission infrastructure will enable the integration of up to 5.2 GW renewable energy into the local grid
+Associated transmission infrastructure will enable the integration of up to 5.2 GW of renewable energy into the local grid

 The project is backed by US institutional investors and high-net-worth individuals

 Transatlantic investment group Pantheon Atlas LLC has announced plans to develop Pantheon AI, a €50 billion hyperscale data center and innovation campus in Topusko, Croatia.
-The campus is planned to be fully powered by an onsite 500 MW solar and 2 GW/8 GWh battery storage facility.
+The campus is planned to be fully powered by an on-site 500 MW solar and 2 GW/8 GWh battery storage facility.

 Pantheon AI is designed as a 1 GW data center campus with 800 MW usable IT load.
 It will be built to accommodate NVIDIA GW Scale AI Factory standards, according to the promoters.